Demystifying the Legal Status of Hemp Based CBD

 What is Hemp?

 Hemp’s material applications doubtlessly make it one of the world’s most versatile plants.
 Nonetheless, few people know that certain varietals produce CBD.
-The Drug Enforcement Administration (DEA) identifies industrial hemp as “the plant Cannabis sativa L. and any part or derivative of such plant, including seeds of such plant, whether growing or not, that is used exclusively for industrial purposes (fiber and seed) with a tetrahydrocannabinols (THC) concentration of not more than 0.3 per cent on a dry weight basis.”
-Point being, hemp plants don’t produce enough THC to be considered psychoactive.
+The Drug Enforcement Administration (DEA) identifies industrial hemp as “the plant Cannabis sativa L. and any part or derivative of such plant, including seeds of such plant, whether growing or not, that is used exclusively for industrial purposes (fiber and seed) with a tetrahydrocannabinol (THC) concentration of not more than 0.3 percent on a dry weight basis.”
+The point is, that hemp plants don’t produce enough THC to be considered psychoactive.
 However, they can produce ample CBD to be utilized medicinally.
 Therefore, federal and state legislation has attempted to draw a strict line between the legal status of cannabis and hemp.
 Yet, the presence of CBD in hemp makes a clear distinction between the two plant species next to impossible.

 Is Hemp Based CBD Legal?